-Here are some recent reflections on so-called “agile” practices, triggered by two things: First, a discussion with a colleague about the book, The Pragmatic Programmer by and .
-Second, the debacle around test-driven, agile, extreme development “guru” failure to produce a working Sudoku solver using Test Driven Development, and the ensuing comparisons to solution (for background, blog post is a good write-up, and interesting in its own right).
+Here are some recent reflections on so-called “agile” practices, triggered by two things: First, a discussion with a colleague about the book, The Pragmatic Programmer by Andy Hunt and Dave Thomas.
+Second, the debacle around test-driven, agile, extreme development “guru” Ron Jeffries's failure to produce a working Sudoku solver using Test Driven Development, and the ensuing comparisons to Peter Norvig's solution (for background, Peter Seibel's blog post is a good write-up, and interesting in its own right).

 For many years now, I have felt there was something missing from the whole “agile” movement, but I could not quite put my finger on what, exactly, that missing something is.
 I found the books, studies, classes and workshops shallow, and that they left me a hollow feeling.
 But I could not quite articulate why until now: I think I have finally figured it out.